pmean/build-website/text/04/full-body-scan.md

 thing.
 If the tumor develops slowly, then it will eventually be detected by other means before it has had a chance to spread.
 If a tumor develops rapidly, then by the time it is detected by mammography, it may be too late.
-It is, perhaps, only the \"Goldilocks\" tumors, those that grow not too fast and not too slow, that are worth detecting early.
+It is, perhaps, only the "Goldilocks" tumors, those that grow not too fast and not too slow, that are worth detecting early.

 The prevalence of disease is also very important.
 In a population of